Fawcett Publications: Gold Medal Books

 In 1952, when their contract with NAL expired, Fawcett immediately began doing reprints through several imprints.
 Red Seal started April 1952 and published 22 titles before it folded a year later.
 Launched September 1955, Premier Books offered non-fiction titles, such as The Art of Thinking by Ernest Dimnet.
 Crest Books, which also premiered in September 1955, spanned all genres with an emphasis on Westerns and humor, including Best Cartoons from True and Lester Grady's Best from Captain Billy's Whiz Bang, and one successful Crest title was their movie tie-in edition of Robert Bloch's Psycho.
-Fawcett Crest was perhaps best known for their many abridged collections issued during the 1960s and 1970s of the Peanuts comic strip titles originally published by Holt, Rinehart and Winston.
-The managing editor of Fawcett Crest and Premier was Leona Nevler.
+Fawcett Crest was perhaps best known for their many abridged collections issued during the 1960s and 1970s of the Peanuts comic strip titles.

-Between 1960 and 1993, Gold Medal was the exclusive American publisher of Donald Hamilton's Matt Helm spy novel series.
-In the early 1960s, John D. MacDonald's Travis McGee series got underway after Knox Burger contacted MacDonald: "At the request of Knox Burger, then at Fawcett, I attempted a series character.
-I took three shots at it to get one book with a character I could stay with.
-That was in 1964.
-Once I had the first McGee book, The Deep Blue Good-by, they held it up until I had finished two more, Nightmare in Pink and A Purple Place for Dying, then released one a month for three months.
-That launched the series."

-After his retirement in 1972, Daigh recalled, "From our entrance into the paperback business, we paid authors at a more generous rate than had been the custom.
-In 1955, when we started the Crest line to reprint hardcover books, we extended this practice to what we offered for softcover rights.
-It caused quite a sensation in the trade when we paid $101,505 for James Gould Cozzens' By Love Possessed and later $700,000 for James A. Michener's The Source.
-Giving the author a bigger share of the pie paid off handsomely.
-However, I gather that the practice has been overdone in recent years and has led to some of the book industry's current troubles."